kevinefraim/phone-store-back/README.md

-Back for Phones E-Commerce using Typescript, MySql, Typeorm
+Back for Phones E-Commerce using Typescript, Express, MySql, Typeorm